stadium-software/theming-kit/README.md

 # Stadium Theming-Kit
-A set of CSS variables that allow for extensively changing the look and feel of Stadium applications without writing any CSS
+Prewritten CSS to create new themes for Stadium applications without writing any CSS

 ## Contents
 The kit consists of a number of separate, but related CSS files.
-1. *theming-variables.css* contains a set of variables (the only file you need to make changes to)
+1. *theming-variables.css* contains a set of variables (this is the only file you need to make changes to!)
-2. *theming.css* contains CSS instructions to apply the variables
+2. *theming.css* contains CSS to apply the variables
 3. *theming-fallbacks-default-theme.css* contains the fallback variables for the Stadium default theme (Material Design Blue)
 4. *theming-fallbacks-grey-theme.css* contains the fallback variables for the Grey theme